Published on: 15 January 2016 | Last updated: 13 January 2020

 For other options in the unspoilt Cilento national park check out the laviasilente.it.

-I did this route in two parts with a tour of Sicilia in the middle - using the regular ferry service from Salerno to Palermo in Sicilia operated by Grimaldi Lines.
+I did this route in two parts, with a tour of Sicilia in the middle - making use of the regular ferry service from Salerno to Palermo in Sicilia operated by Grimaldi Lines.

 Maps to print out or view offline

 The zip files contain pdf files packaged together for convenience.
 If you are using a tablet you may find it easier to download the individual sections.